 What MCC code does Dish Network use?

-Is Dish Network classified as cable and other pay television (previously cable services) for credit card purposes?
+Is Dish Network classified as cable and other pay television (previously cable services) for credit card rewards?

 Yes.
-Dish Network is classified under MCC 4899, which falls in the Cable and other pay television (previously Cable Services) category.
-This means cards with cable and other pay television (previously cable services) bonus categories will apply the elevated earn rate at Dish Network.
+Dish Network is classified under MCC 4899 (Cable and other pay television (previously Cable Services)) by Visa and Mastercard.
+Cards that list 'cable and other pay television (previously cable services)' as a bonus category — such as the Business Gold — will apply the elevated earn rate at Dish Network.

 PointsPick may earn a commission when you apply through our links.